 Note: I won’t be explaining “what TypeScript is” in this article.
 I’ll focus only on “why” you should be using it.
 If you’re still unfamiliar with what TypeScript really is, I suggest you reading some of the following links first:

 1. Code easier to understand

 Usually when you work on a piece of code, for example a function code, to understand it fully you need to grasp:

 - What arguments does it accept?

 - What external data does it require?

-- What does it do with those arguments and external data in order to produce the return value?
-(To answer this question, you need answers for questions no. 1–3 first.)
+- What does it do with these arguments and external data in order to produce the return value?

 In dynamically typed languages, very often it is difficult to answer the first three questions.
 If a function receives

 article argument, what exactly is it?
 Is it an object with some article attributes?
 What exact attributes are there?
 Is there an

 article.isPublished?
 I might know that this attribute is merged into the